RafanHRayan/rss-learn/resources/style.md

 <summary><mark style="color:blue;">+Chain Reaction</mark></summary>

-Cause an explosive to denote because of another explosive's explosion.
+Cause a bomb to denote because of another bomb's explosion.

 * Does not reward score.